There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Get Your Dog Used to a Kennel/Crate

 If your dog isn’t crate trained, then you might consider training them in this manner for the new home.
 Crate training actually provides them with a safe place where they can relax.
-There isn’t going to be “sensory overload” in a crate.
+There isn’t going to be “sensory overload” in a dog crate.
+It also keeps them from dashing out an open door.

 Start by letting your dog eat its food inside the crate with the door open.
 Then start shutting the door while it’s eating.
 Once they’re used to this, carry your pet in the crate and practice taking short drives.